sdondley/Dist-Zilla-for-Beginners/tutorial2.md

 The workarea we set up for our simple `Greetings` module used the default profile that, as we saw, was very sparse and bare-bones.
 We will learn how to teach `Dist::Zilla` to establish highly customized workareas by, in the jargon of `Dist::Zilla`, "minting a custom profile."
-More on this later much later.
+More on this much later.

 ## Understanding the `dzil build` Command